F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 Composing a declaration for licensing BIG-IP with a BIG-IQ
 ==========================================================
 If you have an existing BIG-IQ device with a pool of F5 licenses (BIG-IQ License Manager), you can reference it from your Declarative Onboarding declaration in order to license your BIG-IP device.

-To use this feature, you must have a BIG-IQ device with a pool of BIG-IP VE licenses.
-Only Registration Key and ELA/subscription pools are supported.
+To use this feature:

+- You must have an existing BIG-IQ device with a pool of BIG-IP VE licenses.
+- The license pool can only be a Registration Key pool or a ELA/subscription pool.
 See the |bigiq| for more detailed information on License pool types.

 Declaration class licensing with BIG-IQ